echoe/nixos_configuration/README.md

 # Organization <a name="config"></a>

-Well, this is two questions.
-For the first one, I have written different configuration files because sometimes you need different settings depending on what different computers are required to do.
+I've written a few different versions of my configuration.nix files.
 For the current scripts in this repo:

+- The base configuration.nix has a base setup that doesn't install the VST's/etc. in a customized way.

-- I have always had infinite issues setting up workstations for music.
-Therefore, the two scripts in music install everything directly, using flatpak.
-You do need to add /app/extensions/plugins/(plugintype) to the settings of the DAWs that are installed here to properly grab the plugins.
+- I have always had infinite issues setting up workstations for music production in linux.
+Therefore, the two scripts in music install everything directly - mostly using flatpak.
+You do need to:

-- The base configuration.nix has a base setup.
+- either remove renoise, or provide your own tarball and replace the path
+- add one VST path: /app/extensions/plugins/(plugintype) - to the settings of the DAWs that are installed here to properly grab the plugins.

 - The other folder is configurations that are in progress.

 # What to Edit <a name="editing"></a>

-From the top down:
+From the top of configuration.nix down:
 -Change my username to yours.
 Anywhere that has 'iris' in it, you'll want to replace that with your username.
 You should have picked your username when you went through initial NixOS setup.
 -For all of the apps in 'favorite-apps', you will want to pick your own favorite apps.
 You can find the desktop extensions for all of your apps by running this command in a terminal: